dnlvarga/dnlvarga.github.io/Recon/web.md

 ```
 dig axfr @nsztm1.digi.ninja $domain
 ```
-@nsztm1.digi.ninja -	The DNS nameserver to query.
-The @ syntax tells dig to query this specific server.<br>
+@$NS - The DNS nameserver to query.
+The @ syntax tells dig to query this specific server.
+E.g. `@nsztm1.digi.ninja`.
+You can query the authoritative name servers for the domain with `dig $domain NS`<br>
 This command instructs dig to request a full zone transfer (axfr) from the DNS server responsible for zonetransfer.me.
 If the server is misconfigured and allows the transfer, you'll receive a complete list of DNS records for the domain, including all subdomains.

 # Whatweb